jimratliff/GenoMac-user/README.md

 ## Known issues
 - Matrix screensaver and hot-corner activation of screen saver
-  - What works:
-    - Matrix screensaver works when triggered by the passage of time
+  - Under macOS Tahoe 26 Release Candidate, Matrix screen saver is not working at all, whether triggered by hot-corner activation or by the passage of time.
-    - Bottom-right hot corner triggers the screen saver when the selected screen saver is one of the built-in choices
+    - To be clear, the screen *does* darken upon either of these triggers, but the Matrix screen saver display is not shown.
-  - What doesn’t work:
-    - When the selected screen saver is Matrix, the bottom-right hot corner (a) darkens the screen but (b) does not run the Matrix screen saver.
+    - The Matrix screen saver display *does* appear in Settings » Wallpaper » Screen Saver…
+    - Other, built-in screen savers *do* behave correctly.

 ## Appendix: Determining the `defaults write` commands that correspond to desired changes in settings
 The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped settings.